 The NZSD Boosted crowd funding project reached 100% funded in April, successfully raising $5,000 for Choreographic Season 2013.

 Launched on 21 March 2013, Boosted is a brand new crowd funding platform created by the Arts Foundation.
 The New Zealand School of Dance had one of the very first launch projects on the site, with 30 days to achieve the target of $5000.

-The funding will help to create a unique set, lighting and costumes for Choreographic Season 2013.
-For the first time the show breaks traditional performance boundaries with live musicians playing alongside the dancers.
+The funding was to help to create a unique set, lighting and costumes for Choreographic Season 2013.
+For the first time the show broke traditional performance boundaries with live musicians playing alongside the dancers.
 Thank you to the 63 individuals and companies who have supported our talented students to get this brave, inventive show on stage.

 Photo: New Zealand School of Dance students.
 Photographed by Stephen A'Court

 SUCCESS AT AHA